Sharing books and stories

 Take a look at PACEY President Penny Tassoni’s top 5 story telling tips:

 Sharing books and stories with children helps their learning, development, language and communication.
-Reading to your child every day gives them the best start to life.
-Reading books or telling stories is a time when you can be together.
-Children learn so much from sharing books with adults.
-Not only are they learning vital skills for later reading and writing, but sharing books also helps with talking, listening, and communication skills, as well as encouraging imagination, curiosity, and arousing emotions.
+Not only do children learn vital skills for later reading and writing, but sharing books also helps with talking, listening, and communication skills.
+Sharing books also encourages imagination, curiosity, and emotions.

-Sharing a book will not only give your child the opportunity to hear words spoken, either through poetry and rhyme, story or non-fiction, but it will encourage communication as you talk about what’s happening in the book.
+Sharing a book will not only give your child the opportunity to hear words spoken but it will encourage communication as you talk about what’s happening in the book.

 Books offer a structure that can be helpful when talking about particular situations or emotions with your child, for example, jealousy of a new sibling, or difficulties with friendships.
-You can make particular books available that will help a child make sense of a situation such as moving house or starting school.
+You can choose stories that will help a child make sense of a situation such as moving house or starting school.

 What does this mean for me?

-Making books available to children, sharing them, telling stories and talking with children from birth is fundamental to the early years frameworks in both England and Wales.
-So if your child is with a childminder or in nursery you can be sure that they'll have access to a wide range of books.
-But extending this activity at home and reading with your child is important, too.
+Making books available to children, telling stories and talking with children from birth is fundamental to the early years frameworks in both England and Wales.
+Therefore, if your child is with a childminder or in nursery you can be sure that they'll have access to a wide range of books.
+Extending this activity at home and reading with your child is important, too.
 There are some tips and hints that might help you read with your child.

 - Babies and young children love listening to the sound of your voice so don’t be embarrassed about reading to them.
 Be brave and experiment with different voices and accents when reading stories.